218 Miles - LENGTH

 Mendocino Coast Botanical Gardens

 Take note of the Mendocino Coast Botanical Gardens.
 This 47-acre coastal preserve was started as a private enterprise in 1961 and takes advantage of the coastal climate to grow heathers, succulents, rhododendrons, and perennials.
-There are 3 miles of trails through the park to walk which culminates with a trail that leads to coastal bluffs with views that extend up and down the coast.
-Mendocino Coast Botanical Gardens is regarded as one the Top 10 botanical gardens in the United States.
+There are 3 miles of trails through the park to walk, which culminates with a trail that leads to coastal bluffs with views that extend up and down the coast.
+Mendocino Coast Botanical Gardens is regarded as one of the Top 10 botanical gardens in the United States.

 At the south end of Fort Bragg is Highway 20, the main connection eastward over the Coast Range and connecting to Hwy 101 and Willits.
 There will be a new page for Hwy 20 someday, but it’s worth mentioning Hwy 20 is one of the most unexpectedly exciting motorcycle roads in the north state.

 Its uniqueness lies in the turnouts.
 The pavement is perfect, the curves are non-stop mountain wiggles and while there are no shortage of tourists and campers, the polite ones will pull over for you to zip on by.
 Numerous signs along the way remind vehicles to pull over for faster traffic (that’s you) and the considerate ones will.